bluenviron/mediamtx/README.md

 * Publish live streams to the server
 * Read live streams from the server
-* Streams are automatically converted from a protocol to another.
-For instance, it's possible to publish a stream with RTSP and read it with HLS
+* Streams are automatically converted from a protocol to another
 * Serve multiple streams at once in separate paths
 * Record streams to disk
 * Authenticate users; use internal or external authentication